dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ## Explore the enrolled app

-Let's start the solution and examine the new behavior that .NET Aspire has added.
+Let's start the solution and examine the new behavior that .NET Aspire provides.

 :::zone pivot="visual-studio"